matn7/Google-Platform-Notes/systemdesign/BBG.md

 **22. How do pull and push models differ in terms of data authenticity, and how can the push model be secured?**
 * Pull model collects data from pre-defined servers, guaranteeing authenticity.
 * Push model requires whitelisting servers or authentication to prevent malicious data.

+**23. What is a Time-Series Database (TSDB)?
+Why use one?**
+* A database optimized for storing and retrieving time-series data (data indexed by time).
+* Designed for high write throughput and efficient querying of data over time ranges.
+* Key features: data compression, retention policies, aggregation functions.
+* Examples: InfluxDB, Prometheus, OpenTSDB, Amazon Timestream, MetricsDB

+**24. What is InfluxDB?
+What are its key features?**
+* A popular open-source time-series database.
+* Features:
+  * Custom query language (Flux) optimized for time-series analysis.
+  * Scalable architecture for handling large volumes of data.
+  * Built-in functions for data aggregation and analysis.
+  * Supports tags/labels for efficient data filtering and querying.

+**25. What is Prometheus?
+How does it collect metrics?**
+* An open-source monitoring solution and time-series database.
+* Uses a pull model for collecting metrics: it scrapes metrics from target endpoints over HTTP.
+* PromQL: its powerful query language.
+* Designed for operational monitoring and alerting.

+**26. What is Kafka?
+Why is it used in a metrics pipeline?**
+* A distributed streaming platform.
+* Used as a message queue to decouple metrics collection from processing and storage.
+* Provides high throughput, fault tolerance, and scalability.
+* Allows for buffering of metrics data, preventing data loss during outages.

+**27. What are etcd and Zookeeper?
+What role do they play?**
+* Distributed key-value stores used for service discovery.
+* Services register their availability, and other components (like metrics collectors) can query them to find available services.
+* Enable dynamic configuration and automatic discovery of new or removed services.

+**28. What is Grafana?
+What is it used for?**
+* A popular open-source data visualization and monitoring tool.
+* Connects to various data sources (including TSDBs) to create dashboards and visualizations.
+* Allows users to create custom graphs, charts, and alerts based on metrics data.

+**29. Explain the difference between pull and push models for metrics collection.**
+* Pull: Metrics collector actively requests (pulls) metrics from services. (e.g., Prometheus).
+  * Pros: Easy debugging, health checks.
+  * Cons: Requires accessible endpoints, can be complex with firewalls.
+* Push: Services actively send (push) metrics to the collector. (e.g., CloudWatch, Graphite)
+  * Pros: Works well for short-lived jobs, simpler network setup.
+  * Cons: Requires agents, potential data authenticity issues.

+**30. What are the key components and functions of an alerting system?**
+* Components: Rule configuration, alert manager, alert store, notification channels.
+* Functions:
+  * Evaluate metrics against predefined rules.
+  * Deduplicate and merge alerts.
+  * Manage alert states (inactive, pending, firing, resolved).
+  * Send notifications via email, SMS, PagerDuty, etc.

+***

 ## 22 - Ad Click Event Aggregation.